GuoJieLiu/OCT_fp_reconstruction/README.md

 **The overall process can be summarized into the following steps**
 * Image processing for the cross-sectional image.
-* The signal proccessin performs on Aline.
+* The signal proccessing performs on Aline.
 * Physical skin structure area detection.
 * Projection-based reconstruction.